msbutler/cs205final/Replication.md

 2. Type the following in your terminal (assumes your working ssh key for aws is `~/.ssh/CS205-key.pm`) `chmod 0400 ~/.ssh/CS205-key.pem`

-3. Type into terminal (Note that we use the public dns, not public ip) `ssh -L localhost:8888:localhost:8888 -i ~/.ssh/CS205-key.pem ubuntu@<Your public instance DNS>`
+3. Type into terminal (maybe use the public dns or public ip....whatever works) `ssh -L localhost:8888:localhost:8888 -i ~/.ssh/CS205-key.pem ubuntu@<Your public instance DNS>`

 4. Next steps are on the machine.
 Pull the git repo: